mohanmca/MohanLearningGround/src/main/md/Tools/cpp/cpp.md

 1. Rarely even if they use 64bit, leadingzeros are not shown
 2. 0x56330247ce70 - How come it shows 12 digit hexa decimal? shouldn't be just 8 digit hexadecimal on64 bit computer?

+## In C++, is object names are constant?
+* An object name is like a constant, which cannot be reassigned with a new object?

 ## Copy ellision

 ## Move constructor

 ## Reference